rigup/ephemeral-iam/README.md

 terminal should indicate where the file path that the ADC were written to.

 ### Help Commands
-The root `eiam` invocation and each of its subcommands have their own help commands.
+The root `eiam` invocation and each of its sub-commands have their own help commands.
 These commands can be used to gather more information about a command and to explore the accepted arguments and flags.